kibook/xml-utils/utils/xml-transform/README.md

 -q, --quiet
 Quiet mode.
 Errors are not printed.

+-S, --xml-stylesheets
+Apply stylesheets that are associated to each XML document with the `xml-stylesheet` processing instruction.
+Associated stylesheets are applied before any user-specified stylesheets, in the order in which they occur within the document.

 -s, --stylesheet &lt;stylesheet&gt;
 An XSLT stylesheet file to apply to each XML document.
 Multiple